 Problems that may occur with imagery are much like the ones that occur with the relaxation techniques.

-Relaxation helps relieve pain and/or keep it from getting worse by reducing muscle tension.
+Relaxation helps relieve pain and/or keeps it from getting worse by reducing muscle tension.
 It can help you fall asleep, give you more energy, make you less tired, reduce anxiety, and help other pain-relief methods work better.

 Relaxation may be done sitting up or lying down.
 Choose a quiet place whenever possible.
 Close your eyes.
 Do not cross your arms and legs because that may cut off circulation and cause numbness or tingling.
 If you’re lying down, be sure you’re comfortable.
 Put a small pillow under your neck and under your knees or use a low stool to support your lower legs.